tumblfeed/nzbunity/README.md

 ### 1.6.0

 * Toolbar icon will change color and title depending on download status (grey for idle, green for activity)
+* New 1-Click site profile for gingadaddy.com, currently non-functional due to API restrictions (fix planned for 1.6.1)
+* Fixes filtering error on dognzb.cr